 CSDL 10: The Conceptual Structure Discourse, and Language Conference (CSDL)

 UC San Diego

 Maouene, Josita; James, Karin; Sethuraman, Nitya; Maouene, Mounir; and Smith, Linda B., "Correlating Body Experiences in Argument Structure Development" (2010).
 Faculty Scholarly Dissemination Grants.
-Paper 135.
+135.